cyanching/cyanching.github.io/_pages/cv.md

 * 01 - 02 2020: Internship
   * [Heidelberg Institute for Theoretical Studies](https://www.h-its.org/)
-  * Evaluation and benchmarking of the novel drug-target residence time (τ) estimating molecular dynamics sampling computational method: τ-random acceleration molecular dynamics (τRAMD), used for the ranking of drug candidates according to their τ and gaining insights into ligand-target dissociation mechanisms.
+  * Evaluation, improvement and benchmarking of the novel drug-target residence time (τ) estimating molecular dynamics sampling computational method: τ-random acceleration molecular dynamics (τRAMD), used for the ranking of drug candidates according to their τ and gaining insights into ligand-target dissociation mechanisms.
   * Hosted by the [Molecular and Cellular Modelling](https://www.h-its.org/research/mcm/) group led by Prof. Rebecca Wade
   * Supervised by Dr. Daria Kokh
   * Publication: [A workflow for exploring ligand dissociation from a macromolecule: Efficient random acceleration molecular dynamics simulation and interaction fingerprint analysis of ligand trajectories](https://pubs.aip.org/aip/jcp/article-abstract/153/12/125102/1062851/A-workflow-for-exploring-ligand-dissociation-from?redirectedFrom=fulltext).